balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 11

 Today, I learned about the repeat function in the grid layout, which helps define repeating patterns, eliminating the need to specify each track size.

+## Day 159 - 2024/03/15

+### CSS Grid - Pt.
+12

+Today I learned about grid fractional units (fr), which make the size of the cells dynamic.